Relational Object-Centric Actor-Critic: Related Work

 \section{Related Work}

-\paragraph{Object-Centric Representation Learning} Recent advancements in machine learning research have been dedicated to developing unsupervised OCR algorithms~\cite{dalle,locatello2020objectcentric,engelcke2022genesisv2}.
+\paragraph{Object-Centric Representation Learning} Recent advancements in machine learning research have been dedicated to developing unsupervised OCR algorithms~\citep{dalle,locatello2020objectcentric,engelcke2022genesisv2}.
 These methods aim to learn structured visual representations from images without relying on labeled data, modeling each image as a composition of objects.
 This line of research is motivated by its potential benefits for various downstream tasks, including enhanced generalization and the ability to reason over visual objects.
-One notable approach in this field is Slot-Attention~\cite{locatello2020objectcentric}, which represents objects using multiple latent variables and refines them through an attention mechanism.
-Building upon this, SLATE~\cite{dalle} further improves the performance by employing a Transformer-based decoder instead of a pixel-mixture decoder. \paragraph{Object-Centric Representations and Model-Free RL} \cite{stanić2022learning, heravi2023visuomotor} examines RL agents' performance and generalization capabilities that utilize Slot-Attention as an object-centric features extractor. a multistage training approach is proposed, fine-tuning a YOLO model on a dataset labeled by an unsupervised object-centric model.
-In another study~\cite{sharma2023objectcentric}, a multistage training approach is proposed, involving fine-tuning a YOLO model~\cite{https://doi.org/10.5281/zenodo.3908559} on a dataset labeled by an unsupervised object-centric model.
-The frozen YOLO model is then employed as an object-centric features extractor in the Dueling DQN algorithm.
-Object representations are pooled using a graph attention neural network before being fed to the Q-network. \paragraph{Object-Centric Representations and MBRL} As related work in object-oriented MBRL, we consider \cite{watters2019cobra}.
-It uses MONet~\cite{burgess2019monet} as an object-centric features extractor and learns an object-oriented transition model.
-However, unlike our approach, this model does not consider the interaction between objects and is only utilized during the exploration phase of the RL algorithm.
+The SPACE~\citep{lin2020spaceunsupervisedobjectorientedscene} method integrates both the spatial attention model and the spatial mixture model.
+The spatial attention model identifies objects within the scene, whereas the spatial mixture model focuses on separating the remaining background.
+This combination allows SPACE to effectively differentiate foreground objects and intricate backgrounds.
+One notable approach in this field is Slot-Attention~\citep{locatello2020objectcentric}, which represents objects using multiple latent variables and refines them through an attention mechanism.
+Building upon this, SLATE~\citep{dalle} further improves the performance by employing a Transformer-based decoder instead of a pixel-mixture decoder.
+Another recently proposed approach that doesn't rely on Slot-Attention is the Deep Latent Particles (DLP) method~\citep{daniel2024ddlpunsupervisedobjectcentricvideo}.
+DLP encodes an input image into a disentangled latent space, structured as a set of particles with interpretable attributes.
+These include the particle's position, scale, a "depth" attribute in pixel space to determine which particle is in front in case of overlap, a transparency attribute, and latent features that capture the visual appearance of the region surrounding each particle.